Evansville Central High School

 Evansville Central High School, also known as Central High, is a public high school on the north side of Evansville, Indiana.
 It is the oldest high school in continuous operation west of the Allegheny Mountains.
 It was established in 1854 as Evansville High School.
 The name was changed to Central High School in 1918 when FJ Reitz High School was built.

 Central moved to its current location on the far north side of Evansville in the early 1970s.
 It is sometimes called "Vanderburgh Central" because of its location near the geographic center of Vanderburgh County, in addition to its status as the county's oldest high school.
 For many years, it was the northernmost high school in the Evansville Vanderburgh School Corporation; it was four miles northwest of Evansville North High School.
 However, with the completion of the new North High School campus in northern Vanderburgh County, geographic correctness was restored to the name.

 Academics

 Central High School received an "A" as its final letter grade for school accountability.

+As of October 2024, Central High School is ranked 62nd in Indiana, and 2nd in the EVSC by USNews.
+37% of students participate in an AP course.

+Athletics

+The Central Bears compete in the Southern Indiana Athletic Conference.
+The school colors are brown and gold.

+As of the 2024–2025 academic year, the following Indiana High School Athletic Association (IHSAA) sanctioned sports were offered: